killthekitten/kirshatrov-com/_posts/2021-02-09-vitess-notes.md

     app/models/product.rb:253:in `publish'
 ```

 What makes it harder to debug is that you don't see the full SQL query that failed.
-As I was making it work in a Rails app, I've added the following CI-only patch to Rails that
+As I was making it work in a Rails app, I've added the following CI-only patch to Rails to log all queries that failed on vtgate.

 ```ruby
 module ActiveRecord